-The U.S. Transportation Department has also set up a seven member panel to investigate Tataka and identify the specific issues that have caused the airbag defects.
-The panel, which includes government officials and business executives, will be testing the products that Tataka uses to make the air bags, as well as determining how defects of this kind are reported within the company.4
+The U.S. Transportation Department has also set up a seven-member panel to investigate Tataka and identify the specific issues that have caused the airbag defects.
+The panel, which includes government officials and business executives, will be testing the products that Tataka uses to make the airbags, as well as determining how defects of this kind are reported within the company.4

-Bottom line, the automobile airbags manufactured by Tataka can pose a serious threat to drivers and passengers of vehicles that have them installed.
+The bottom line, the automobile airbags manufactured by Tataka can pose a serious threat to drivers and passengers of vehicles that have them installed.
 Check your vehicle’s identification number and the list of affected vehicles to determine whether your vehicle contains defective airbags.
 It is important that the appropriate steps are taken so that you are not putting yourself and your passengers at risk of serious bodily injury.

 If you or a loved one have been injured or sustained property damage as a result of an exploding airbag, contact the New Jersey Lawyers for injuries from dangerous products at the Clark Law Firm.